Frequently Asked Questions

 A Topic Awareness Day (TAD) is a full day of presentations and activities created to foster awareness and knowledge of important issues facing our community.
-Each Leadership participant will be assigned to a small group, which will be responsible for preparing one TAD and presenting it to the rest of the class; this will include work outside of scheduled class time.
+Each Leadership participant will be assigned to a small group, which will be responsible for preparing one TAD and presenting it to the rest of the class.
 Working as a team to create a TAD serves as a medium for participants to practice and develop the skills being taught in the Leadership curriculum.
+Participants should expect to spend up to 30 hours outside of scheduled class time on this group project in the three months leading up to their TAD.
 (The Leadership Steering Committee will host the first TAD to serve as an example for the cohort.)

 What is the Class Community Service Project?

 The class will select a Community Service Project from four proposals presented by local non-profit organizations.
-Once chosen, the class will work with the organization’s leaders to complete the project by June; this will include workdays outside of scheduled class time.
+Once chosen, the class will work with the organization’s leaders to complete the project by June.
 The class will also plan a ribbon cutting ceremony for the project, to be presented on May 8th, 2020 to the benefiting organization and the public.
+Participants should expect to spend up to 20 hours outside of scheduled class time on this class project over the course of the 9 months.
 Click here to learn more about the community service project.

 Who is the skills trainer and what is IDI?